 Although it sounds like something out of a futuristic science-fiction movie, TENS therapy is surprisingly old.
-The Journal of Clinical and Experimental Dentistry reports that people in ancient Egypt, Greece and Rome used the electrical shock produced by the marbled electric ray (a type of fish) to relieve pain.
+An article in the Journal of Clinical and Experimental Dentistry reports that people in ancient Egypt, Greece, and Rome used the electric ray fish's electrical shock to relieve pain.
 Even more, the first use of electricity for dental pain relief was recorded over 100 years ago.

-Fortunately, modern-day TENS therapy has advanced considerably and no longer involves the use of an aquatic creature to alleviate pain.
-Today's TENS devices are typically small, hand-held machines that look like an MP3 player (as the Mayo Clinic describes them).
-To use the device, you place small electrodes on your skin near the area where there is pain.
-The electrodes are connected to the controller by small wires.
-The controller typically has a dial or buttons that allow you to adjust the intensity of the electrical current.
+Fortunately, modern-day TENS therapy has advanced considerably and no longer involves using an aquatic creature to alleviate pain.
+Today's TENS devices include a hand-held controller with electrodes connected by small wires.
+You place the electrodes on your skin near the nerve where the pain is located.
+A dial or button on the controller allows you to adjust the intensity of the electrical current.

-Several types of TENS devices are available.
-The devices meant for consumer use, which you're likely to find in the drugstore or online, are not particularly powerful.
-That's good news since you don't want to run the risk of giving yourself too much of a shock.
-A conventional TENS device, meant to be used by a medical professional in a clinical setting, typically produces low-intensity pulsed currents with a high frequency, according to the Journal of Clinical and Experimental Dentistry.
+You can purchase a TENS unit for personal use, but these devices are not particularly powerful.
+That's good news since you want to avoid the risk of giving yourself too much of a shock.
+A conventional TENS device, meant to be used by a medical professional in a clinical setting, typically produces low-intensity pulsed currents with a high frequency.
 Intense TENS devices use both high-intensity and high-frequency currents.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.